pranali0127/git-series-students/My_completed_tasks/Task 1.md

 of services that are conducive of Project Management with Issue Tracking and deploying the Application with CI/CD Pipelines.

-2. Why GitHub is so popular and used in most of the projects?
+# 2. Why GitHub is so popular and used in most of the projects?

-ANS: following are some reasons why github is so popular:
+ following are some reasons why github is so popular:
 1) GitHub is an open-source platform, and the community is really what fuels it.
 There are millions of programmers and hobbyists that download, review, and evaluate each other's work.
 2)Exposure and insight that you can get on GitHub are simply unmatched by any other platform.